• Skip to primary navigation

 For the board, you can use a wooden cutting board, serving tray, or any flat surface.

 Don't have a beautiful board or serving tray?
 No problem!
-There are some gorgeous charcuterie boards on amazon to choose from!
+There are some gorgeous charcuterie boards on Amazon to choose from!
 Or, simply line a large sheet pan with parchment paper.
 It will still look stunning and beautiful!

-Selecting items
+Selecting ingredients

 Since charcuterie boards are primarily based on meats, I recommend using, at minimum, 3 different kinds of meats.
-I prefer prosciutto, salami, and deli meat - but use whatever you prefer!

 Here are meats that would work great on your board: